Lanchu2hen9/CCLanchuBlog/posts/Fourththeenth-blog.md

 ---
 title: Week 7 (Tues) Homework
 published_at: 2025-04-15
 snippet: This is homework 7a.
-Apparently homework 7a doesn't exist for some reason.
 disable_html_sanitization: true
 allow_math: true
 ---